GAM-team/GAM/wiki/Users-Gmail-Delegates.md

 If `<NotifyMessageContent>`is not specified, the following value will be used:
 * `#user# has granted you #delegate# access to read, delete and send mail on their behalf.`

+Unless specified in `<NotifyMessageContent>`, messages are sent as plain text, use `html` or `html true` to indicate that the message is HTML.

 Use `\n` in `message <String>` to indicate a line break; no other special characters are recognized.

 By default, the email is sent from the admin user identified in oauth2.txt, `gam oauth info` will show the value.
 Use `from <EmailAddress>` to specify an alternate from address.
 Use `mailbox <EmailAddress>` if `from <EmailAddress>` specifies a group; GAM has to login as a user to be able to send a message.
 Gam gets no indication as to the status of the message delivery; the from user will get a non-delivery receipt if the message could not be sent to the delegate.

-By default, messages are sent as plain text, use `html` or `html true` to indicate that the message is HTML.

 ## Create Gmail delegates
 These two commands are equivalent.